 - aortic valve repair

-Mr Michielon has expertise in the three-stage Norwood procedure heart surgery for hypoplastic left heart syndrome.
+Mr Michielon has special expertise in the three-stage Norwood procedure heart surgery for hypoplastic left heart syndrome, having been trained as Chief Resident by Professor Norwood himself.
 This includes:

 - complex neonatal aortic arch reconstruction

-- neonatal repair of pulmonary atresia ventricular septal defect (VSD).
+- neonatal repair of pulmonary atresia (PA) ventricular septal defect (VSD)

-Mr Michielon also has a special expertise in aortic root surgery and complex mitral valve repair in paediatric patients.
+- Mr Michielon also has a special expertise in aortic root surgery, including the Ross operation, complex mitral valve repair in paediatric patients and “Cone” operation for Ebstein’s anomaly.

 He has valuable experience in heart transplantation for congenital heart disease (CHD).
 Also he is experienced at implanting the 'Berlin Heart' pneumatic pulsatile paediatric assist devices, which can be a bridge to heart transplantation.